Opus10/qik/docs/blog/posts/why.md

 cache = "repo"
 ```

-Running `qik lock` will now cache the latest command results in your repository.
+Running `qik lock` will replay the command if nothing has changed.
 Want to use a shared remote S3 cache instead?
 Configure it and specify the `artifacts` of the command:

 ```toml
 [caches.remote]